-Inquisitive dogs and curious cats might enjoy investigating around the house, but the last thing you want them to do is harm themselves on household items.
+Inquisitive dogs and curious cats might enjoy investigating around the house in Leicestershire, but the last thing you want them to do is harm themselves on household items.

 As we step into Spring and many of us start deep cleaning, you should familiarise yourself with some of the many cleaning products that can be hazardous to your pets.